leonmavr/HIP35/README.md

 which evaluates RPN expressions from a string.
 Numbers are separated by space in this script so you don't need to press enter.

-### Why RPN?

-RPN makes it very easy to compute long expressions containing lots of brackets [[1]](#ref-1).
-When using it, you don't need to think how terms are grouped anymore.
-With a little practice it's faster and it saves keystrokes to evaluate in RPN.

 ### HIP-35 additional features
 HIP-35 includes some minor additions compared to HP-35: